-Seeing blood in your dog's stool (poo) can be worrying because most people associate it with serious illness.

-It is always something to get checked by your vet but don't panic, there are lots of possible causes ranging from very minor to more serious.

-It can be very helpful to take a poo sample or a photograph of your dog's stool to show your vet.
+- Seeing blood in your dog's stool (poo) can be worrying because most people associate it with serious illness. - Blood in poo is always something to have checked by your vet, but don't panic, there are lots of possible causes ranging from very minor to more serious. - It can be very helpful to take a poo sample or a photograph of your dog's stool to show your vet.

-Blood in your dog's poo might be coming from their: stomach, intestines, colon, anus (bottom) or anal glands.
+Blood in your dog's poo might be coming from their stomach, intestines, colon, bottom or anal glands.